VPAravind/K-means-Clustering/README.md

 Dataset source: https://datasets.imdbws.com/ .

 Note: Pre-processing was done prior to applying the clustering model.
 Pre-processing involved, data intergration and data cleaning steps.
+MongoDB was used as the database.
+The data was uploaded to the database using Studio3T.

 # K-means-Clustering
 The program implements k-means clustering algorithm on the movies.json dataset given.